Skip to main content

 By doing so, it specifies the condition that emails must contain both words.

 4. Then it goes back to the Text Contains dialog box.
-To add an alternative set of phrases, please click the New button again.
+To add an alternative set of phrases, please click the new button New button again.

 5. In the Search Text dialog box, repeat the routine.